anngvu/bioc-curation/README.md

 ![image](https://github.com/user-attachments/assets/699b9d6f-06c7-45b0-abd9-2a1f14985d1d)

 This also represents R&D work to define an optimal curation workflow to be encapsulated in tools to help (Sage) curators curate data for projects that involve EDAM, such as https://cancercomplexity.synapse.org/Explore/Tools and https://openchallenges.io/challenge.
 Aside from Sage curators, this might also be useful to the wider curation community.
+Feel free to reuse any part -- for example, this material has been adapted for the [ELIXIR 2024 Biohackathon project](https://github.com/elixir-europe/biohackathon-projects-2024/blob/main/27.md).

 These experimental results should be interesting to compare with existing curation, additional human-curated results, [EDAMmap](https://github.com/edamontology/edammap), or other approaches.